RohitChandupatla/Habit-Reminder/rfp.md

 - Must complete within 45 working days and 5 working days for acceptance testing and 3 days for prod release and fixes.
 - Maximum of 2 developers.

+## Performance Metrics

+- Responsive application in all kinds of devices.
+- Eg: Android devices all screen sizes, iOS devices, and Desktop and laptops screens.
+- Page load max weight time for home screen is 3 seconds - 5 seconds
+- Home page load weight is less than 100kb.

 ### Schedule: